Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

-The integration of these hardware components through ROS facilitated a modular approach, allowing for the independent development and testing of subsystems.</p>
+The integration of these hardware components through ROS facilitated a modular approach, allowing for the independent development and testing of subsystems.
+Below figure shows the implemented environment we have used through this project.</p>

  <p align="center"><img src="our_environmnet.jpeg" alt="txt_to_img" width="700" height="500"/></a></p>

-##  B. Challenges and Solution
+##  D. Challenges and Solution
 <p align="justify">The project faced significant challenges in terms of  computational power.
  The computational capacity of the Jetson
  Xavier was limited, which posed a significant hurdle.
 The